OSGP/open-smart-grid-platform/osgp/protocol-adapter-dlms/osgp-dlms/README.md

 - FIXED_IN_PROFILE: A fixed value, defined in the profile, e.g. a scaler/unit defined in SMR5.0.
 - FIXED_IN_METER: A fixed value set in the factory
 - SET_BY_CLIENT: A fixed value set by the client during installation
+- BASED_ON_MODEL: The value depends on the device model, as defined in the valuesbasedonmodel block